-The Canon EOS-1D X Mark II and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2014.
+The Canon EOS-1D X Mark II and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2014.
 The 1DX Mark II is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C (A6000) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Sony A6000

-The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Sony A6000.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 1D X Mark II and the Sony A6000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (70 percent) than the Canon 1D X Mark II.
 Moreover, the A6000 is substantially lighter (78 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.